 It’s been a couple of week’s since I left the Island.
-And the resonance of what we explored there seems to be growing.
+And the resonance and awareness of what we explored there seem to be growing.

-First off, it was a very powerful group and a lot of powerful magic happened in the 6 days of the retreat – all of it swirling around the central point of samadhi practice.
+First off, it was a very powerful group.
+A lot of powerful magic happened in the 6 days of the retreat.
+All of it swirling around the central point of samadhi practice.

-And secondly, I wanted to take a moment to talk about this practice and what I understand by it.
+And secondly, I wanted to take a moment to talk about this practice and what I understand from it.

 Historically, Samadhi is one of the two meditation practices outlined by the Buddha in his first teaching after his enlightenment.
 Of the eight lanes of the superhighway to liberation he calls the ‘8 fold path’, two are concerned with the practice of meditation: right mindfulness and right samadhi.

 Mindfulness has rightly been given an enormous amount of attention in the last decade and there are more books and CDs and apps out there for mindfulness than in the whole history of humanity.
 But samadhi has remained the ugly duckling, the Cinderella of meditation, and I’d like to explore why that is.

 Samadhi has remained the ugly duckling, the Cinderella of meditation